-A Nominal Sentence begins with the main sentences with the subject iw, then the subject sA-nsw, which comes in the form of a Direct Genitive and Possessive, however here there it has been forwarded to the Regens may over the Rectom may sA for the purpose of reverence.
-Its origin may then the preposition may make make my mark then the preposition may pr=i a Direct Genitive and Possessive between a Noun + Suffix Pronoun.
+A Nominal Sentence begins with the main sentences with the subject iw, then the subject sA-nsw, which comes in the form of a Direct Genitive and Possessive, however here there it has been forwarded to the Regens msw over the Rectom sA for the purpose of reverence.
+Its origin sa m is followed by a Noun pr, so m pr=i to become an Adverbial Predicate and spr=i a Direct Genitive and Possessive between a Noun + Suffix Pronoun.